alexngeorge/interactive_terminal/README.md

 This project is one where you type a prompt into the terminal input, and it outputs some text.
 ## Instructions
-First, if you _don't_ have Python, get it from <https://python.org/downloads>.
+First, install Python from <https://python.org/downloads> if you don't have it already.

 **MAKE SURE TO INSTALL VERSION 3.0 OR LATER.**